otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/03-laravel-api-1.md

 # 03: Laravel API 1

+## Key Point From Last Session

+Do not make the assumption that your answer is correct.
+When you have solved a problem...take some to think to yourself...have I met all the possible test cases.

 ## Create a Laravel Application

 Run the **laragon executable** in the **laragon** directory, then click the **Start All** button.